Contramodules for algebraic groups: induction and projective covers: Contramodules: definitions, examples and constructions.

 as $k$-vector spaces, where $\Hom_k(W,V)$ denotes the linear maps from $W$ to $V$.
-Thus, the cofree comodules are injective, and it follows at once that a comodule $M$ is injective if and only if it is a direct summand of a cofree comodule.
+Therefore, the cofree comodules are injective, and it follows that a comodule $M$ is injective if and only if it is a direct summand of a cofree comodule.